JackPendlebury1/login-serverless/README.md

 _you just need to add any endpoints onto that url_

 you can test this on something like post man do a get request for your-endpoint/stagename/lambda-endpoint

+**additional steps would be to add a database base like aws rds as its a zipped file within s3 so the database wouldnt be accessable**